 So Why is the Sky Blue?

-The gas molecules in the atmosphere scatter the higher-energy (high frequency) blue portion of the sunlight more than they scatter the lower-energyred portion of the sunlight (this is called Rayleigh scattering, named for the physicist Lord John Rayleigh).
-The Sun appears reddish-yellow and the sky surrounding the Sun is colored by the scattered blue waves.
+The gas molecules in the atmosphere scatter the higher-energy (high frequency) blue portion of the sunlight more than they scatter the lower-energy red portion of the sunlight (this is called Rayleigh scattering, named for the physicist Lord John Rayleigh).
+The Sun appears reddish-yellow and the sky surrounding the Sun is coloured by the scattered blue waves.

 Pondering the Question of Why?

 So why ask the question at all?
 The truth is, I was driving home tonight from work and you being to shake your head at yourself, your choices, I suppose, simply, your life.
 Why did we turn left, choose glasses over contacts, have a sweet with your coffee, give a good friend a second, third, fourth, fiftieth chance?
 Why do we make the decisions we do?
 Is the answer as simply as….. (you know what I am going to say) …. “because?”
 Maybe life is not so complicated after all, maybe if you explore all of the simple why’s in life, answering the more difficult ones becomes easier?
 Just maybe?
 So what do we have to loose?
 If nothing else, it is an exploration into the question of “WHY”.